dickosmad/dickosmad/README.md

 - 👀 I’m interested in Web Technologies
 - 🌱 I’m currently learning ReactJS , NextJS
 - 💞️ I’m looking to collaborate on Front-End Project
-- 📫  Reach me on my email : dickomohameda@gmail
+- 📫  Reach me on my email : dickomohameda@gmail.com

 <!---
 dickosmad/dickosmad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.